jakewhiteley/php-sets/README.md

 Sets require a min PHP version of 5.4.

+### Todo
+* Method/function to perform UNION operations on sets (joining 2 or more sets together)
+* Method/function to return INTERSECTION of sets (common elements between 2 or more sets)
+* Method/function to return DIFFERENCE between 2 sets
+* Method/function to return whether a set is  SUBSET of a different set

 ## Initialization
 A set instance can be created either as an object, or as a native-like function.
 When you create a set, you can insert intial values or keep it empty.